tijmendj/AJPOLog/README.md

 		1. If the log is incomplete (the SUS stopped unexpectedly), the script will attempt to fix it

 ## Log conversion script instructions
 In the scripts folder, there is a Python script called convert.py.
-You can run it from your command line if you have installed.
+You can run it from your command line if you have Python installed.
 The tool requires a single argument: the filename or full path to the file you want to convert.
 The script will then output a converted file in the same location as the input file.

 ## Using the notebook
 All instructions for using the notebook are included in the Notebook itself.
 Jupyter Notebook under Python 3 is required to open it.